kbariotis/kostasbariotis.com/src/pages/async-await-a-thorough-example/index.md

 ### Bluebird
 I am using Bluebird a lot.
 And that's because without it my code would be even more bloated with Promise returns here and there.
 Bluebird makes a good use of DRY so I don't have to.
 I could make all my functions, even those that doesn't do async stuff, return a Promise but that would mean that I had to "wait" for them, which means even more noise.

+But, Bluebird is just another dependency that can possibly break my code on its next release.
+We don't want that.

 ## Async/Await version
 Let's now see the same code, but written with async/await and compare it with the above.